The Brain Eaters: Production

 The Brain Eaters was known during production as, variously, The Keepers, The Keepers of the Earth, Attack of the Blood Leeches, and Battle of the Brain Eaters.

 Bruno VeSota (who had directed Female Jungle for the predecessor to AIP in 1955) wanted to direct a film, so he approached Corman with the script.
 Corman helped him raise the modest financing needed, as well as arranging distribution through AIP.
 The film was shot over six days on a budget of $26,000.

 After its release, science fiction author Robert A. Heinlein sued for plagiarism, asking for damages of $150,000, claiming that The Brain Eaters was based on his 1951 novel The Puppet Masters.
 Corman insisted that he was unfamiliar with Heinlein's work, both while reading the script and during the film's production.
 He did, however, see the obvious comparisons once he'd read the novel, so Corman settled out of court for $5,000 and acceded to Heinlein's demand that he receive no screen credit, as the author found the film "wanting".
 The lawsuit that resulted halted actor John Payne's intention of producing a film based on Heinlein's novel.

+Legacy

+In 1997, Brad O. Nelson developed the Brain Eaters Font Company, a division of Font Diner named after the film that specializes in novelty and niche typography heavily inspired by vintage pop culture, B-movies, horror, and science fiction.
+Many of its known worthy fonts included Musicals, Action Is, and Psychatronic.